robotology-legacy/codyco-modules/src/modules/torqueBalancing/README.md

 When the user sends a `start` command the actual CoM position and the joint positions are set as a reference for the CoM PID and for the impedance task.

 #### CoM reference
-It is possible to send a `CoM` reference by connecting to the streaming port `com:i`.
+It is possible to send a `CoM` reference by connecting to the streaming port `comDes:i`.
 The port expects 9 elements: 3 values for the  desired CoM  position, 3 values for the  desired CoM velocity and 3 values for the  desired CoM acceleration

 #### Joint reference
 It is possible to send the impedance resting position as a reference to the streaming port `qdes:i`.
 This port expects the same number of element as the torque controlled joints.
 References are in **radians**